FFGResidentResource/hope/README.md

 > - Once this file - database-setup-prod.dml.sql is modified, saved,  copy paste entire contents and run in production Schema (this is one time task) - once SC started using website - <ins> *DO NOT run contents of this file as it will overwrite database.* </ins>

-> - this concludes Database setup
+> - This concludes Database setup

-> - ##### Deploy to Cloud - May have to look Microsoft Azure Spring boot deployment and how routing is done. (we have shown in past how to deploy with Pivotal Cloud Foundry)
+### Deploy to Cloud - May have to look Microsoft Azure Spring boot deployment and <ins> how routing <ins> is done. (we have shown in past how to deploy with Pivotal Cloud Foundry)

+	> - routing is nothing but global load balancer url or host url of the project that is connected to source IP of the system
+	> - Memory instance and all have to be defined as per Azure documentation.

 ### Database Management